ringcentral/integration-blog/_posts/2019-04-03-blog-import-the-style-to-the-typescript-file.md

   "typescript.tsserver.pluginPaths": ["typescript-plugin-css-modules"]
 }
 ```
-But this option is only setable for users setting.
-It's not convinient for coporation.
-The next option is more useful for us.
+But this option is only available for user settings, and is not convenient for collaborative work.
+The next option is more suitable for us.

-2. Use our workspace's version of TypeScript
+2. Use the version of TypeScript specified in our workspace
-  The workspace's version which will load the plugins from our tsconfig.json` file.
-We can add the config to the workspace setting.
+    We can add the following configuration to the workspace settings to force VSCode to use the TypeScript engine specified in our work space, which will load the plugins from our tsconfig.json.

 ```json
 {